dustine/phaser-adumbrate/static/assets/README.md

     }
 }
 ````
-Instead of jumping to another story state, the Text Parser closes itself and then runs the script described by the [script object above](#s).
+Instead of jumping to another story scene, the Text Parser closes itself and then runs the script described by the [script object above](#s).
 The **pause** field is ignored as, for all effects, the text is always paused as it, um, ran out.

 #### choice
 ````json